atom-retros/atomcms/README.md

   [Bootstrap docs](https://getbootstrap.com/docs/5.0/getting-started/introduction/).
   - Vanilla CMS or something else

-If you are new to Laravel, then theres luckily tons of resources online to help you learn it.
+If you are new to Laravel, then there's luckily tons of resources online to help you learn it.
 One of the best options is those two video courses.
 - https://laracasts.com/series/laravel-8-from-scratch
 - https://laracasts.com/series/whats-new-in-laravel-9

 ## Why was Atom CMS made?
 Atom CMS was made to bring the retro community a variation to the CMS options out there.
-With its built in theme system, it becomes a brezee to brew up a new layout in no time, leaving room to either customise your hotel further, or simply contribute to the community by bringing new and exciting theme.
+With its built in theme system, it becomes a breeze to brew up a new layout in no time, leaving room to either customise your hotel further, or simply contribute to the community by bringing new and exciting themes.

 Laravel was chosen as its backend, due to it being robust and battle tested "in the real world" on top up that it has a huge community to back it, with tons of free (& paid) learning resources and its solid documentation that other CMS' normally lack.
 Combine those things together and you'll be able to build anything you want even as a beginner, you dont need to be a PHP expert or a frontend master to work with Atom CMS!